VVE-Samos/parking-pages/index.md

 This app is used to control our parking system in the parking garage.
 It's not intended for public use.
-If you have received a platform key from [Munnik VVE Beheer](https://munnikvvebeheer.nl/) you can proceed with the installation of the app.
-If you haven't, you can request a key by contacting Munnik and providing proof of ownership or the rental of a parking place.
+If you have received a platform key (QR-Code), after you've reported in the [Munnik VVE Beheer](https://login.convect.nl/?thema=07ef3b48dc7f47759847727ed1b69a7d) forum, you can proceed with the installation of the app.
+If you haven't, you can request a key by logging in into convect, going to "gesprekken", and providing proof of ownership or the rental of a parking place in the appropriate forum.

 ## Installation